Leolebleis/crawler/README.md

 pages has been reached.
 This event is checked by each worker before they start crawling a new page, and if it is set, they will stop.

-As the program uses asyncio, every worker runs on a single thread.
+As the program uses asyncio, all the workers run on a single thread.

+## Architecture

+The web crawler consists of the following components:
+- **Frontier**: Manages the queue of URLs to crawl and ensures URLs are not visited multiple times.
+- **Client**: Handles HTTP requests to fetch web pages.
+- **Parser**: Extracts links from HTML content.
+- **Reporter**: Records the results of the crawl (e.g., URLs and their links).
+- **Crawler**: Orchestrates the crawling process by coordinating the other components.

+The program uses an event-driven architecture with `asyncio` to enable concurrent fetching and processing of URLs.

 ### Asyncio and the Global Interpreter Lock (GIL)